-As it says on the welcome page of the National Alliance on Mental Illness St. Tammany website, "There is no health without mental health."
+As it says on the welcome page of the National Alliance on Mental Illness St. Tammany websiteopens a new window, "There is no health without mental health."

 How prevalent is mental illness in the United States?
-Click here to see "Mental Health Facts in America" from the National Alliance on Mental Illness.
+Click hereopens a new window to see "Mental Health Facts in America" from the National Alliance on Mental Illness.

 Throughout 2019, we will be discussing Mental Health Awareness in these blog posts.
 Our hope is to present resources that can help those of us who are experiencing a mental health concern.
 We also hope to help the friends, families, and colleagues of people who have a mental illness better understand what mental health is.